Porsche 911 (classic): 3.2 Carrera / E, F, G, H, I, J and K series (1984–1989)

 The 911 Speedster (option M503), a low-roof version of the Cabriolet which was evocative of the Porsche 356 Speedster of the 1950s, was produced in limited numbers (2,104) between January 1989 and July 1989 as both a narrow body car and a Turbo-look, which also featured 930 brakes, wheels, suspension, and front valence.
 171 narrow body examples were built, and 823 examples were built for the US market.
 It started as a design under Helmuth Bott in 1983 but was not manufactured until six years later, championed by Porsche's president, the German-American Peter Schutz.
-A prototype based in the 911SC was shown at the Frankfurt Motor Show in 1987, reworked by chief stylist Tony Lapine.
+A prototype based in the 911SC was shown at the Frankfurt Motor Show in 1987, reworked by chief stylist Anatole Lapine.
 It was a two-seat convertible that featured a low swept windshield and a pair of controversial 'camel hump' cowlings behind the seats that concealed the stowed-away manual hood.

 In 1985, Porsche built a Club Sport prototype with the identification number WP0ZZZ91ZFS100848.
 Later on in that year, a Carrera Club Sport (RoW) with the identification number WP0ZZZ91ZFS101166 was special ordered after a Porsche driver was particularly inspired by the Club Sport prototype on the track.
 In 1987, Porsche decided to produce 340 units for their customers that wanted a track inspired road car, the Club Sport lost around 50 kg in weight by ditching non-essential equipment such as the radio, sunroof, A/C and the rear seats.
 By 1989, the Club Sport was no longer produced which makes it today a collectible with its blueprinted engine and low production numbers.
 Total production of the 911 3.2 Carrera series was 76,473 cars (35,670 coupé, 19,987 cabrio, 18,468 targa).

 In late 1989, the 911 underwent a major evolution, with the introduction of the Type Porsche 964 (1989–1993).

 Position vis-à-vis the Porsche 928

 When 911 sales began to decline by the early 1970s, Porsche executives approved work on the Porsche 928 in 1971.
-Larger and featuring a front-mounted V8 engine considerably more powerful than the contemporary 911's flat six, the 928 was intended to be a comfortable grand tourer rather than a dedicated sports car.
+Larger and featuring a front-mounted water-cooled V8 engine considerably more powerful than the contemporary 911's air-cooled flat six, the 928 was intended to be a comfortable grand tourer rather than a dedicated sports car.
 Capable of out-accelerating and even matching or exceeding the 911's cornering prowess in some model years, the 928 sold reasonably well from its introduction in 1977 until its discontinuation in 1995.
-In spite of its overall capability, the expensive company flagship never outsold the 911, and unlike its smaller, sportier sibling, and, as a large, heavy, front-engined grand tourer, achieved little success in racing.
+In spite of its overall capability, the expensive company flagship never outsold the 911.
+Unlike its smaller, sportier 4-cylinder sibling Porsche 924 variants, the 928 was never raced by the factory, and seldom by privateers.
+Comparable large engine Mercedes 450 SLC 5.0 and Jaguar XJS were raced with some success, though.